FreddyKS/Parallel-API-Request-Tester/README.md

     2.c.
 Fill the Captcha, click the button beside 'Captcha code' to regenerate
 <br>
    Fill the optional parameters
     2.d.
-POST / PUT / PATCH field (POSTFIELD) -> Fill it with the same position as the API List, make sure the json is raw and not beautified, here is the example
+POST / PUT / PATCH field (POSTFIELD) -> Fill it with the same position as the API List, make sure the json is raw and not beautified.

-       2.d.a Example
+    Example

       API List
           'https://catfact.ninja/fact'